moneybutton/yours-channels/docs/yours-lightning.md

 Transactions
 ------------

-For each transaction, Alice (A) and Bob (B) both generate a fresh htcl secret and a fresh revocation secret.
-They construct the following two transactions:
+Bob (A) and Carol (B) construct the following two transactions:

+TODO: Update this image.

 ![alt text](./img/2-way-rhtlc.png "2-way-rhtlc.png")

-Each commitment transaction maintains two HTLCs, one for each direction.
-Note that each party can revoke their own HTLC but not the other party's.
+The HTLC hashes are for the network destination (Dave) and source (Alice) and RevHTLC hashes are for the channel destination (Carol) and source (Bob).
+Note that each party can revoke their own RevHTLC but not the other party's.

 Data Structures
 ---------------